Simon Poulsen: SønderjyskE (second spell)

 Ahead of the 2017–18 season, it was announced Poulsen was appointed as SønderjyskE's vice captain, with Marc Pedersen appointed as the main captain.
-He started in the next the first four league matches before suffering a calf injury that saw him miss one match.
+He started in the next four league matches before suffering a calf injury that saw him miss one match.
 But Poulsen returned to the starting line–up against Copenhagen on 19 August 2017, as the club lost 3–2.
 In the absence of Pedersen, he captained SønderjyskE for the first time against AC Horsens on 16 September 2017 and scored his first goal since returning to the club for the first time in twelve years, in a 2–2 draw.
 This was followed up by captaining SønderjyskE in the next two matches.
 However, he suffered an injury while training that saw him miss two matches.
 On 29 October 2017, Poulsen returned to the first team, coming on as a 59th-minute substitute, in a 1–1 draw against Hobro.
 After appearing two more times, his return was short–lived when he suffered another injury that kept him out for months.
 By February, Poulsen made a quick recovery and returned to the starting line–up against Helsingør on 4 March 2018 and set up the club's second goal of the game, which turns out to be a winning goal, in a 2–0 win.
 Two weeks later on 18 March 2018, he, once again, captained SønderjyskE in the absence of Pedersen, as the club lost 2–1.
 In the league's relegation round, Poulsen appeared twice, as the club qualify for the league's European play–offs.
 However, SønderjyskE were unsuccessful to qualify for the UEFA Europa League next season after losing 4–2 on aggregate against AGF.
 At the end of the 2017–18 season, he went on to make nineteen appearances and scoring once in all competitions.